Home Recipe Roundup 17 Best Thanksgiving Brussels Sprout Recipes

 16. Cider-Glazed Brussels Sprouts

 Use this recipe if you want to enhance the natural sweetness of the sprouts.
-You won’t be disappointed.
+I promise you won’t be disappointed.

 In fact, it might be the most Thanksgiving-themed sprouts recipe on the whole list.